Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-\textit{Sparse Models:} Recently, to escape the limitations of discontinuity, methods have been proposed that track sparse map points only.
+Recently, to escape the limitations of discontinuity, methods have been proposed that track sparse map points only.

-Direct and sparse deformable tracking~\citep{lamarcaDirectSparseDeformable2022} proposes a mostly-monocular (requires stereo for initialization) method to track surfel points independently in a deformable manner in space.
+Direct and sparse deformable tracking (\discussed{},~\citet{lamarcaDirectSparseDeformable2022}) proposes a mostly monocular (requires stereo for initialization) method to track surfel points independently in a deformable manner in space.
 It detects surfels with Shi-Tomasi features~\citep{shiGoodFeaturesTrack1994} and tracks their re-projections in 3D space.
 To deal with ambiguity, they regularize surfels to lie near an equilibrium position.
 Covariance parameters can then be tuned to adjust regularization.
 The benefit of sparse tracking is that it enables processing scenes with discontinuity.
-Some limitations are that there are no constraints in between surfels, the requirement of stereo for initialization, and the cost of tracking \(23\times 23\) sized patches.
-The regularizers used can cause issues in representing motion (according to~\citet{gomezrodriguezTrackingMonocularCamera2022}).
+Some limitations are that there are no constraints between surfels, the requirement of stereo for initialization, and the cost of tracking \(23\times 23\) sized patches.
+The regularizers used can cause issues in representing motion according to~\citet{gomezrodriguezTrackingMonocularCamera2022}.

-\cite{gomezrodriguezTrackingMonocularCamera2022} present a method to track a sparse set of detected points in a monocular camera.
+\cite{gomezrodriguezTrackingMonocularCamera2022} (\discussed{}) present a method to track a sparse set of detected points using a monocular camera.
 For data association, they use LK optical flow and photometric error on patches.
-For regularization, they use a deformation graph connecting nearby points with a radial basis weight (see embedded deformation~\citet{sumnerEmbeddedDeformationShape2007}).
+For regularization, they use a deformation graph connecting nearby points with a radial basis weight (see embedded deformation,~\citet{sumnerEmbeddedDeformationShape2007}).
 Additional temporal regularization limits the size of motion over time.
-This allows for discontinuities which is particularly demonstrated in a video from the Hamlyn dataset where a liver lobe moves separately from the background.
-For some drawbacks, they again quantify using LibELAS~\citep{geigerEfficientLargeScaleStereo2011} as stereo ground truth.
+This allows for discontinuities, which is particularly demonstrated in a video from the Hamlyn dataset where a liver lobe moves separately from the background.
+The authors quantify performance using LibELAS~\citep{geigerEfficientLargeScaleStereo2011} as stereo ground truth.
 The method does not localize new map points, nor does it recover points, making it difficult to apply for long term tracking.